Student Health Services

-Call Student Health Services (703-993-2831) to schedule an appointment for Sexually Transmitted Infection (STI) testing.
+Call Student Health Services (703-993-2831) to schedule an appointment for STI testing.
+There are fees for STI testing.

 STI Symptoms